tiburona/likhtik_scripts/spike_data_processing/README.md

     runner.run('make_spreadsheet', LIST_OF_OPTS_DICTS, path='</path/where/csv/is/written>')
 ```

-### Procedures you can run
+## Procedures you can run

 ### Plots

 The plotting functions that have the form plot_<data_type> can generate plots at multiple levels of the data hierarchy --
 Group, Animal, and Unit (or UnitPair for cross-correlation/cross-correlogram).
+For definitions of the data hierarchy
-The higher levels are averaged over the
+levels, see [here](documentation/data_hierarchy.md) The higher levels are averaged over the lower ones.
+Starting with
-lower ones.
-Starting with "plot_group_stats" in the following list, plots are currently enabled only at the group level.
+"plot_group_stats" in the following list, plots are currently enabled only at the group level, with exceptions as noted.

 - plot_psth: plots the peri-stimulus time histogram of firing rates
 ![a sample psth plot by groups](sample_images/psth_group.png)